Business Support Measures During Coronavirus (Covid-19) Outbreak

 Coronavirus Business Interruption Loan Scheme (‘CBILS’)- UK Government

-Minister for the Economy Diane Dodds MLA has expressed the determination of her department to make the scheme business-friendly for NI businesses.
-Members interested in learning more should monitor Gov.uk, the British Business Bank and contact accredited lenders.
 A list of accredited lenders for the purposes of CBILS can be found here.
 This page can be filtered to identify Northern Ireland lenders who should be contacted for more information, by finance types and by loan values.
 There are now 38 accredited lenders listed for businesses in Northern Ireland.
 There may be other online funding sources also identified by the British Business Bank, more information is found here.

 It will be important for members considering making an application for a CBILS loan to consider readying a cash flow impact analysis and detailing how cash flow issues will increase in severity, depending on the period over which the crisis extends.
 It may be worth modelling this impact in measurable time periods, e.g. three months, six months etc to support your application.
 This forms part of a wider business plan in terms of how to manage cash flow- other areas of enquiry might include asking lenders for repayment holidays on loans or asset purchases.

-Members with an interest in larger business loans and the Corporate Financing Facility for larger businesses and the Future Fund for Innovative Businesses can find information here:
+Members with an interest in the Coronavirus Large Business Interruption Loan Scheme, the Corporate Financing Facility for larger businesses and the Future Fund for Innovative Businesses can find information here:

-For further information and FAQs for Coronavirus Business Interruption Loan Scheme:
+For further information and FAQs for the Coronavirus Business Interruption Loan Scheme:

 The UK Government has included provision within the Coronavirus Act 2020 for HMRC to make regulations to allow qualifying NI SMEs to reclaim statutory sick pay (‘SSP’).
 The UK Government announced this would cover up to 2 weeks’ SSP per eligible employee who is off work due to COVID-19.
 The Coronavirus Statutory Sick Pay Rebate Scheme will repay employers the current rate of SSP that they pay to current or former employees for periods of sickness starting on or after 13 March 2020.
 If you’re an employer who pays more than the current rate of SSP you can only claim the current rate amount.
 Legislation has also been passed which provides for self-isolation due to COVID-19 (as well as those who actually have the virus) to come within sick pay arrangements (see below, this expires after eight months- see here.).
 It also includes those who are shielding in line with public health guidance.
 Employees do not have to give you a doctor’s fit note for you to make a claim.

 The UK Government has announced the scheme will be open to employers with fewer than 250 employees and it is open to employers who started a PAYE payroll scheme on or before 28 February 2020.
 The scheme will come into operation on the day after the necessary regulations on the extension of SSP to self-isolators comes into force.
-Further clarity is awaited on the precise mechanics of the rebate scheme for NI businesses.
+Further clarity is awaited on the precise mechanics of the rebate scheme, including the online applications portal.